e-geist/ddtp/doc/presentation/presentation.md

 I want to

 - trade
-  - on different exchanges (Extensibility + Scalability)
+  - on different exchanges (extensibility + scalability)
-  - multiple instruments (Scalability)
+  - multiple instruments (scalability)
-  - using different (Extensibility + Scalability)
+  - using different approaches/algorithms (Extensibility + scalability)
 - have recordings about performed actions (Transparency + Compliance)
 - be sufficiently fast to trade properly (Performance + Throughput)